pinellolab/haystack_bio/README.md

     conda install haystack_bio

+**IMPORTANT**: Please run `conda install pandas==0.21` after `conda install haystack_bio` finishes running.
+The more recent versions of pandas cause an error when a particular file is read from disk.

 Notes on installation: In case you encounter difficulty in installing Miniconda or adding the Bioconda channel, please refer to the Bioconda project's [website](https://bioconda.github.io/) for more detailed installation instructions.
 Note that if you have Minicoda/Anaconda 3 already installed, you would need to create a separate environment for Python 2.7.